-Following the release of DJI Mavic Air 2, a lot of drone lovers have started carrying rumors about the upcoming DJI Mavic 3 release date.
+Following the release of DJI Mavic Air 2, many drone lovers spread rumors about the DJI Mavic 3 release date.
 That’s no surprise because, as with the smartphone industry, the drone industry has its technology hype.
-In this article, we will be discussing everything about the upcoming DJI Mavic 3, including its release date, price, specs, and rumors.
+In this article, we will discuss everything about the DJI Mavic 3, its release date, price, specs, and rumors.

 DJI Mavic 3 Release Date

-Mavic 3 release linked to the US Presidential election?
+Mavic 3 release Delayed Due to the US Presidential election?

-A high-profile and reliable source told DroneXL that the DJI Mavic 3 has been delayed “until Trump is gone.”
-The US President has threatened to ban TikTok if the Chinese company doesn’t reach a deal with Microsoft by September 15th.
+Last year, a high-profile and reliable source was said to have told DroneXL that the DJI Mavic 3 has been delayed “until Trump is gone.”
+The US President had threatened to ban TikTok if the Chinese company had not reached a deal with Microsoft.
 Trump has also attacked several other Chinese companies.
-DJI probably plans to avoid the limelight while the Trump Administration is targeting Chinese companies.
+People speculated that DJI planned to avoid the limelight while the Trump Administration is targeting Chinese companies.

-After DroneXL’s report, the Chinese company said in a statement, “There have been no plans to launch such a product this summer, and we do most certainly not schedule or reschedule product releases according to political events, in the US or elsewhere in the world.”
+However, the Chinese company negated all these claims and said in a statement, “There have been no plans to launch such a product this summer, and we do most certainly not schedule or reschedule product releases according to political events, in the US or elsewhere in the world.”

 DJI Mavic 3 Specs